-There will also be a runner-up prize of a £50 Amazon voucher for three runners-up.
+There will also be a £50 Amazon voucher for three runners-up.

-The entrants will be broken up into 3 age brackets; 5 – 10, 11 – 16, 17 – 21 and each bracket will be eligible for a main prize and three runner-up prizes.
+The entrants will be broken up into 3 age brackets: 5 – 10, 11 – 16, 17 – 21.
+Each bracket will be eligible for a main prize and three runner-up prizes.

 The schools don’t miss out either.
-For taking part, each school will receive a donation of Orca books and art supplies!
+For taking part, each school will receive a donation of Orca books and art supplies.

-Each University will also receive a £200 donation to the art department for taking part too!
+Each University will also receive a £200 donation to the art department for taking part, too.

 [INSERT IMAGE EXAMPLE TWO]